madprops/blog/docs/symview.md

 So I decided to create symlinks of the results in `/tmp/symview_results`.

-And I open this with Konqueror (my main file manager is Dolphin).
+And I open this with the system's file manager.

 ## How does it work?